How to Renew Florida Medicaid

 How Florida Medicaid renewal works

-If DCF cannot confirm eligibility from existing data, it sends a renewal notice.
-The notice arrives at least 45 days before your coverage end date.
-You must respond — failure to respond leads to termination of coverage, even if you remain eligible.
+If DCF cannot confirm your eligibility from existing data, it sends a renewal notice at least 45 days before your coverage end date.
+You must respond to it — failing to respond leads to termination of coverage, even if you remain eligible.

 1. 1